Age checks are not simply a regulatory box to tick. They are a key point in digital journeys, where trust can be built or broken.

 Trust Frameworks Change Procurement Decisions

-Emily's advice for regulated organisations is to prepare to accept digital IDs in a way that supports choice and resilience.
+For regulated organisations, the practical move is to prepare to accept digital IDs in a way that supports choice and resilience.

 That advice lands in a UK context where trust frameworks and independent certification are increasingly shaping supplier choice.